csdexter/lvsat_py2sql/README.md

 In order for this to work, make sure you have both reference files mentioned above in the same folder as this script.
 A generated and fully usable `launchesdb.sql` file is also provided, but you can generate your own updated version.

-The generated database contains two tables, one for launch attempts and another one for satellites.

-The script assumes you have Python3 installed and a suited PostgreSQL database already created and configured, as specified below:
+The script assumes you have Python3 installed and a suited PostgreSQL database already created and configured, as specified below.
+If not, the script can create the database structure for you, by running:

+  python lvsat_py2sql.py --reinit >> launchesdb.sql

+(useful for updating from more recent source files)

+Final step: simply import the created `launchesdb.sql` in PostgreSQL.

+### Database structure

+The generated database contains two tables, one for launch attempts and another one for satellites, as seen below:

 	CREATE DATABASE launchesdb;